alex-cova/SVM/README.md

 # SVM
-A (Toy) Java Virtual Machine written in Swift
+A (Toy) Java 21 Virtual Machine written in Swift

-Based on RJVM, a work in progress.